huguesrichard/Allopipe/README.md

 AlloPipe is also available as a web application: https://www.allogenomics.com

 <br/>

-*We qre currently working hard on the AlloPipe tool and the readme might temporarily outdated.
+*We are currently working hard on the AlloPipe tool and the readme might temporarily outdated.
 Feel free to get in touch.*

 <br/>

 ---